www.scantips.com

 Be sure to see Example 8 (also here: ) to show the idea about first investing 30 years for retirement without withdrawals.
 Then the example shows retirement withdrawals starting in 2000 (even if 1973-1974 and 2000 to 2008 were particularly bad times in the market).
 50 years is a long time, but the calculator can be started in any year.
 Retirement should plan on a prior 30 or 40 years of growth first, if possible.

-The S&P 500 had 70 record high closes in 2021, but the last record high close was 3 Jan 2022 at 4796.56 (this chart reached $5 Million then, end of 2021).
+The S&P 500 had 70 record high closes in 2021, but the last record high close before 2024 was 3 Jan 2022 at 4796.56 (this chart reached $5 Million then, end of 2021).
 But when the market is down, cashing in at that point simply makes the loss be real and permanent.
 So sit tight, and it always eventually recovers and continues growth.
 While it is low now is the time to invest more, before that recovery gain.

 See the S&P 500 daily market action, including some past S&P 500 record highs.